 Going on Exchange

-which is generally cheaper and apply for aid at the host
+(which is usually cheaper) and apply for aid at the host

-scholarships (most exchange schools take a very limited
+and use UHM scholarships (most exchange schools take a very

-For optimal consideration for aid, the FAFSA must be filed
+optimal consideration for aid you should list the FAFSA code

 school on financial aid requirements specific to each

-keep in touch with the host school financial aid office in
+touch with the host school financial aid office in case you

-case you have been selected for verification and are
+have been selected for verification and are required to

-interfere with your financial aid from your NSE school.
+interfere with financial aid from your NSE school.